arangodb/docs/3.10/administration-reduce-memory-footprint.md

 limited resources, but they may also be interesting for your development machine if you want to make it less taxing for the hardware and do not work with much data.
-For production environments, we recommend to use less restrictive settings, to [benchmark](https://www.arangodb.com/performance/) your setup and fine-tune the settings for maximal performance.
+For production environments, it is recommended to use less restrictive settings, to [benchmark](https://www.arangodb.com/performance/) your setup and fine-tune the settings for maximal performance.